Shravankpoojary/iot-vehicle-speed-monitor/README.md

 An IoT-based speed tracking system that uses a Raspberry Pi and dual IR break-beam sensors to calculate object velocity and log real-time data to ThingSpeak.

 ## Overview
 A real-time speed monitoring system that measures the velocity of a moving object (such as a toy car on a track) using two IR break-beam sensors placed a known distance apart.
 The Raspberry Pi timestamps the moment each sensor beam is broken, calculates speed in km/h, classifies it as FAST / NORMAL / SLOW, and uploads the results to the ThingSpeak cloud platform.
 This mimics speed-monitoring systems used on roads, conveyor belts, and production lines.

 ## Block Diagram

 <p align="center">
   <img width="1449" height="774" alt="System Block Diagram" src="https://github.com/user-attachments/assets/69e1594c-98d0-435a-acda-9ddf6cae4ea6" />
   <br>
-  <em>Figure X: Block diagram illustrating the system architecture and data flow.</em>
+  <em>Figure 1: Block diagram illustrating the system architecture and data flow.</em>
 </p>

 ## System setup snapshot